MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

-On some systems the `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ run command (and the subsequent command-line option ``-np``) might be something other than ``mpirun``; ask your local system administrator
+On some systems the `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ run command (and the subsequent command-line option ``-np``) might be something other than ``mpirun``; ask your local system administrator.
-(note when using a large `HPC <https://en.wikipedia.org/wiki/Supercomputer>`_ cluster, prior steps might be necessary to allocate four processors to your job, and/or might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator).
+When using a large `HPC <https://en.wikipedia.org/wiki/Supercomputer>`_ cluster, prior steps might be required to allocate four processors to your job, and/or it might be necessary to write this command within a batch scheduler script; again, check with your local system documentation or system administrator.
 If four processors are not available when you execute the above ``mpirun`` command, an error will occur.
 It is no longer necessary to redirect standard output to a file such as ``output.txt``; rather, separate ``STDOUT.xxxx`` and ``STDERR.xxxx``